Skip to main content

 Second, we may not know what to expect from a first appointment with a financial advisor.
 The first step is getting a clear picture of your current financial situation.
 This includes looking at your income, debts, expenses, and investment portfolio.
 An advisor can help you identify any areas where you may be able to save money or make changes to improve your overall financial health.

-Once your financial advisor has a thorough understanding of your situation, they can begin developing an action plan to help you reach your goals and set up for financial fitness down the road.
+Once your financial advisor has a thorough understanding of your situation, they can begin developing an action plan to help you reach your goals and set you up for financial fitness down the road.
 With their assistance and guidance, you’ll be able to make educated choices about your money and investments.

-It’s also important to have an income analysis to understand where your money will be coming from once you retire (or even just in the future).
-If you’re retired already, where is your current income coming from?
-And if you’re planning on retiring soon, when your paycheck stops, what sources of income do you have lined up?
 Although pensions or Social Security are almost guaranteed, what about other retirement accounts, such as IRAs or 401(k)s?
 When is the best time to withdraw from these accounts?
 What plan should you follow to get the optimal results for yourself and your loved ones?
 These are all questions a professional will help you find the answers to.

-It’s important to know where your investments are and how much risk are you taking.
+It’s important to know where your investments are and how much risk you are taking.
 Most people have some exposure to the market to keep up with inflation and maintain their standard of living.
 An advisor will review your risk tolerance and adjust it accordingly.
 Depending on your age and retirement goals, you may need to adjust the amount of risk you’re taking.

-And lastly, we may be afraid of what we’ll find out – that we’re not as financially healthy as we thought we were.
-At Johnson Brunetti, we meet with people from various backgrounds and levels of preparedness for retirement on a regular basis.
 Even if someone hasn’t saved much for retirement, that’s okay!
 We can often help them by assessing their current situation and advising them on what they need to do going forward to reach their goals.
 A good advisor will review your plan with you on a regular basis and make changes as needed.
 They can help you stay on track by providing support and accountability.

 So if you’re feeling like it’s time to get your financial fitness in check, don’t let anything stop you from making that first appointment.
 Investing in yourself could be the most rewarding decision you ever make for your financial future.
 Your financial advisor can help you get on track and achieve your financial fitness goals and, like getting in shape, the sooner you start, the better.